ondato/ondato-sdk-android/README.md

 - Romanian (ro) 🇷🇴
 - Greek (el) 🇬🇷
 - Dutch (nl) 🇳🇱
 - System ⚙️ (if device language is not translated, everything will be in English)

 You can also **provide your own translations** by overriding [Ondato's string keys](https://github.com/ondato/ondato-sdk-android/blob/main/strings/strings.xml) in your `strings.xml`.

 ### 5. Theme Customization
-In order to enhance the user experience on the transition between your application and the SDK, you can provide some customisation by defining certain colors inside your own colors.xml file:
+In order to enhance the user experience on the transition between your application and the SDK, you can provide some customization by defining certain colors inside your own colors.xml file:

     <!-- Ondato's Status Bar -->
     <color name="ondatoColorPrimaryDark">#fd5a28</color>